The British Journalism Awards 2020 are now open for entries, with this year’s event to be held virtually for the first time.

 Now in their ninth year, the awards are unique in welcoming entries from across the news media – print, digital and broadcast – while putting journalism that serves the public interest at their heart.

 Last year the British Journalism Awards attracted more than 500 entries from every major UK news provider.

 This year the awards will be handed out at a virtual event, rather than the celebration dinner of recent years.

 The event will take place as planned on 9 December, when winners will be announced live, with ample opportunity to network on the night.

 The British Journalism Awards recognise work published to a UK audience in any news medium.
 Work must have been published or broadcast between 1 September 2019 and 31 August 2020 to be eligible.

 The deadline for entries is 30 September 2020.

-New for this year, the shortlist for each of the 25 categories will be announced in a live webinar on 14 November.
+The shortlist for each of the 25 categories will be announced in a live webinar on 14 November.